Welcome to the Wonderful World of Forest School!

 A simple answer to that is anything and everything!
 From hunting dragons and telling stories to learning survival skills and exploring the natural world.

-Here are some of the things you might do in the woods:
+Here are some of the things your group might do in the woods:

 • Learn how to build different types of natural shelters using gathered materials.